z-lab/paroquant/README.md

 We provide three docker images for easy environment setup:

-- `ghcr.io/z-lab/paroquant:default` for optimization and non-reasoning task evaluation
+- `ghcr.io/z-lab/paroquant:latest` for optimization and non-reasoning task evaluation
 - `ghcr.io/z-lab/paroquant:chat` for running the chat app
+- `ghcr.io/z-lab/paroquant:chat-cu130` for running the chat app with CUDA 13.0
 - `ghcr.io/z-lab/paroquant:eval-reasoning` for reasoning task evaluation

 Use the following command to create a container and activate an interactive shell: